FlowFuse/node-red-dashboard/docs/contributing/widgets/core-widgets.md

 - `onLoad` - a function that will be called when the widget is loaded, and triggered by the `widget-load` event
 - `onDynamicProperties` - a function called as part of the `on(msg-input)` event, and is triggered _before_ the default `onInput` function.
 This is a good entry point to check against any properties that have been included in the `msg` in order to set a dynamic property.

+The `useDataTracker` composable is globally available across existing widgets and can be accessed using `this.$dataTracker(...)`.

 ## Dynamic Properties

 Node-RED allows for definition of the underlying configuration for a node.
 For example, a `ui-button` would have properties such as `label`, `color`, `icon`, etc. It is often desired to have these properties be dynamic, meaning that they can be changed at runtime.